drjdlarson/lager_spaaro/Tutorial 1 - Introduction/README.md

     <summary>StateEst Data (Data from the state estimation systems)</summary>

   * <details>
-    <summary> INS Data (Data from the EKF filters.
+    <summary> Ins Data (Data from the EKF filters.
 Can be BFS ES-EKF or VectorNav estimations) </summary>

     * bool initialized: whether the estimation filter has been initialized.
     * float pitch_rad: pitch angle, rad.